 The critical, and hardest, aspect to this strategy is quickly saying “no”.
 “No” to new salespeople who enthusiastically bring deals that aren’t aligned with the product.
 “No” to new partners who are excited to share an opportunity.
 “No” may be one of the hardest words for early stage technology companies to say - but it’s also the most important part of ensuring that we don’t defocus from the customers who we can help in the now.

-As we continue the development of our Universal Storage offering, the concentric circles of total addressable market continue to grow and our job is to position our product as increasingly ‘Universal’.
+As we continue the development of our VAST Data Platform offering, the concentric circles of total addressable market continue to grow and our job is to position our product as increasingly ‘Universal’.

 Spend Where It Makes Sense, And Nowhere Else

 Visibility is a key aspect of building a startup launch plan, and here VAST has also bucked the trend.
 We made the unorthodox decision to launch the company only well after we started selling, so that we had customers and partners speaking to millions of dollars of early stage orders when we took the covers off our story in February of this year.